 By Darlene M. Pinkerton

-With today’s easy internet and online access, agencies are able to make themselves appear to be in business longer than they have, and to appear much more successful and honest than they truly are.
+With today’s easy internet and online access, agencies are able to make themselves appear to be in business longer than they have by using personal experience as agency experience.
+This can make them appear much more experienced and successful than they truly are.
 Surrogacy and egg donation are expensive undertakings.
 Thoroughly investigate an agency before committing to their surrogacy or egg donation program, before signing their retainer, and definitely before sending them your money.

 Though not a comprehensive list, here are some basic guidelines of what you should know or ask before choosing your agency.

 - How long has the agency really been in business?